Legal name changes in Nevada can be accomplished in three different ways:

 - Insurance companies

 The process of informing these entities may take a while and require in-person trips (such as to a local Social Security Office).
-Some of these organizations will want to see legal proof of the change.
+Some of these organizations will want to see legal proof of the name change order.

 Call a Nevada family law attorney…

-It is strongly recommended that you retain an attorney to help you with your name change petition.
-It is extremely technical and confusing, and you do not want an innocent mistake to hurt your chances.
+It is strongly recommended that you retain an attorney to help you with your name change petition in the state of Nevada.
+Nevada law is extremely technical and confusing, and you do not want an innocent mistake to hurt your chances.

 Attorneys are especially helpful if children are involved and the parents are not in agreement.
 An attorney can help increase the odds of success while making sure every legal requirement is met.